The earth shall SOON dissolve like snow?

 So what’s actually going on here?
 What kind of expectations is Tomlin creating?
 If you expect the earth to dissolve in the near-term, how will that affect your expectations both in the near-term and long-term?
 Will it cause any lifestyle changes?
 Will you begin hoarding food?
 Will it incline you to become a prepper?
 Will you see any manifestation of societal degradation as an inevitable sign of the end?
 If you believe the world is on a crash course toward certain implosion, there’s little chance that you’ll have the necessary resolve to effect transformation for God’s ultimate glory?
 For the past 50 years “occupy until I come” has been the common refrain.
 Occupy?
 Is that truly what Christianity has become?

 The Apostle Paul warned the Corinthians that the “time is short…for the form of this world is passing away” (1 Cor 7:29-31).
 And because they were nearing the end, what was Paul’s admonition?
 To remain as they were!
 “So that from now on those who have wives should be as though they had none30 and those who weep, as though they did not weep; and those who rejoice, as though they did not rejoice; and those who buy, as though they did not possess; 31 and those who use the world, as though they did not make full use of it…” So why aren’t Christians heeding this message if they truly believe that we only have a short time left?
-Why aren’t Christians remaining as we are?
-Because Paul is most obviously warning the recipients of his letter with no regard whatever to us today?
-Scripture must be read in context lest we develop some very strange conclusions.
+Why aren’t Christians remaining as they are?

-Chris Tomlin is a gifted songwriter as evidenced by the wonderfully inspiring verse (our chains have fallen off and we truly have been set free!), but the problem is that he’s spreading an eschatological system that is simply not supported by Scriptural.
+Chris Tomlin is a gifted songwriter as evidenced by the wonderfully inspiring verse (our chains have fallen off and we truly have been set free!), but the problem is that he’s spreading an eschatological system that is simply not supported by Scripture.
 Isn’t it rather audacious to say that soon actually means soon today, but it didn’t mean soon when Peter or Paul wrote it?

 The crux of the matter is that the experts have led us to believe that, when Peter wrote, The end of all things is near that he was referring to the end of the planet.
 Neither Jesus nor Peter were referring to the physical end of the universe, but instead, the end of the Old Covenant age that was growing old and ready to disappear.
 (Heb 8:13) Consider the following: